richelbilderbeek/paper_k3_ratings/docs/paper.md

 ### Songs remain the same

-To determine if all songs have remained the same, even though the composition of lyrics writern groups have sometimes changed, topic modelling will used.
+To determine if all songs have remained the same, even though the composition of lyrics writer groups have sometimes changed, topic modelling will used.

 ```text